-As if to smile at us.
 As if to remind us to wonder.

 Joan Norlev Taylor is a New Zealander of Anglo-Danish heritage.
 Her writing (prose and poetry) is wide-ranging, spanning diverse genres, and has been published in the UK, USA and New Zealand.
 Her most recent novel, Napoleon’s Willow, appeared in 2016 (with RSVP, Auckland).
 She has written two other novels: Conversations with Mr. Prain (New York: Melville House, 2006; reissued with a new cover and reading group questions, 2011) and kissing Bowie (London: Seventh Rainbow, 2013).
 She is currently working on her first poetry collection.